We are the managing agent for the Centre for Disaster Protection, which works to change how the world prepares and pays for disasters.

 Climate change Centre for Disaster Protection

 In September 2019, the Centre set its five-year strategy, with the following goals for 2024:

-1. We will have a respected and widely used quality assurance function that has increased the quantity and quality of risk financing products and services.
+- A respected and widely used quality assurance function that has increased the quantity and quality of risk financing products and services.

-3. We will be internationally recognised as driving change through evidence, experimentation and learning which will strengthen the global evidence base on risk financing.
+- The Centre will be internationally recognised as driving change through evidence, experimentation and learning which will strengthen the global evidence base on risk financing.

 We are the managing agent for the Centre.
 We provide the Director of Operations, a team for project and office management and administrative support, a monitoring, evaluation and learning team, gender equality and social inclusion thematic lead, and communications and production team.
 We maintain a pool of internal and external consultants that provide thematic expertise in the Centre’s work.